 How do I know if my AR backlog is becoming a cash flow risk?

-Look at your DSO trend and aging report.
-If DSO has been climbing over the past two to three months, or if more than 20% of receivables are 60+ days outstanding, the backlog is already affecting your working capital.
+Check your DSO trend and aging report.
+If DSO has been climbing over the past two to three months, or more than 20% of receivables are 60-plus days outstanding, the backlog is already affecting working capital.
 The earlier you address it, the less remediation is required.

 Can one person handle both AP and AR, or do I need separate specialists?

 It depends on transaction volume.
-Many growing companies start with one AP/AR Specialist who covers both functions.
+Many growing companies start with one AP/AR Specialist covering both functions.
 As volume scales, splitting the roles makes sense.
 MAVI supports both combined and dedicated placements.

 What tools should an AP/AR Specialist be fluent in?